 Q: Since the match is electronic, why do I have to wait 2 weeks until I find out the results?
 I’m dying here!

 APPIC and NMS work together to review data to “ensure the accuracy and integrity of the Match results”.
-See the official APPIC Match News email (2019) for more details.
+See the official APPIC Match News email (2019) [the 2020 email was the same] for more details.

 I encourage you to discuss your rankings with your faculty advisor, clinical supervisors, and family to help you determine what works best for you and your situation.